Audition and Apply to OUMT

 OU BFA Musical Theatre Audition Requirements

 ALL initial auditions will be in the form of a prescreen video submission through getacceptd.com.
-We will begin receiving applications on September 1, 2021.
+Applications closed on December 1st.

 Musical Theatre Common Pre-Screen Requirements